 Ramsey allegedly also told Settle that schools could not allow papers on religious topics.

-6th Circuit says teachers have authority over curriculum and course content
+6th Circuit said teachers have authority over curriculum, course content

 A federal district court rejected Settle’s lawsuit, and a three-judge panel of the Sixth Circuit Court of Appeals agreed unanimously.
 In the opinion for the appeals court, Judge Gilbert S. Merritt wrote that “federal courts should exercise particular restraint in classroom conflicts between student and teacher over matters falling within the ordinary authority of the teacher over curriculum and course content.”